 For prospective trainees, regional firms are also beginning to offer the same opportunities and progression to rival city law firms.

-Questions relating to commercial news and awareness can be challenging due to constant developments.
+Training contract interview questions relating to commercial news and awareness can be challenging due to constant developments.
 The best way to tackle this is by reading newspapers and the legal news daily.